Beef Stroganoff: Around the world

+Brazil

-The Brazilian variant includes diced beef or strips of beef (usually filet mignon) with tomato sauce, onions, mushrooms and heavy cream.
+The Brazilian variant includes diced beef or strips of beef with tomato sauce, ketchup, onions, mushrooms and heavy cream.
 Brazilians also prepare Stroganoff with chicken or even shrimp instead of beef.
 It is commonly served with a side of shoe-string potatoes and white rice.
-In Brazilian Portuguese it is called Strogonoff or Estrogonofe.
+In Portuguese it is called Strogonoff or Estrogonofe.

-Stroganoff is also popular in Nordic countries.
-In Sweden, a common variant is korv Stroganoff (sausage Stroganoff; sv), which uses the local falukorv sausage as a substitute for the beef.
-In Finland, the dish is called makkara-stroganoff, makkara meaning any kind of sausage.
-Beef Stroganoff is, however, also a common dish.
-Diced brined pickles are also a normal ingredient in Finnish Stroganoff.
+France

+The French encyclopedia of gastronomy Larousse Gastronomique lists Stroganoff as a cream, paprika, veal stock and white wine recipe.

+Japan

 Stroganoff's popularity extends to Japan, where it is most commonly served with white rice, or white rice seasoned with parsley and butter.
 Its popularity increased dramatically with the introduction of "instant sauce cubes" from S&B Foods.
 These are cubes with dried seasoning and thickening agents that can be added to water, onion, beef, and mushrooms to make a Stroganoff-style sauce.
 Additionally, Japanese home recipes for Stroganoff frequently call for ingredients that are outside of Russian tradition, such as small amounts of soy sauce.